Afghanistan veteran hails ‘game changing’ mobility device17 January 2020

 In 2018 the prototype was awarded the Alex Moulton Award for product innovation at the Institution of Engineering Designers (IED) Awards, with judges noting the ‘application of insight’ shown by the AMRC and the Conquering Horizons team.

-Now certified as a wheelchair that could go to market, after extensive testing by TÜV Rheinland, Conquering Horizons has moved the project to the production phase, working with Devon-based defence contractor SC Group.
+Conquering Horizons has now moved the project to the production phase, working with Devon-based defence contractor SC Group.

 Brian said Victor could be ready to launch to the public late next year: “Powered wheelchairs currently on the market are expensive, unreliable and unable to negotiate obstacles only a few millimetres high.
 Our vehicle is cool in design, robust, has off-road capability, four-wheel drive and can lift users to a social height; it is a game changer for all ages, sizes, weights and disabilities.